Charlie9830/pounder/.github/ISSUE_TEMPLATE/feature-request.md

 ** Anything else you would like to add? **

-Make sure you are subscribed to this issue, the developer may like to discuss the feature with you via the comments.
+Make sure you are subscribed to this issue, the developer or other users may like to discuss this feature with you via the comments.